Visit SCDF Establishments

 [Note: The EPC is suitable for those aged 10 years and above]

 Civil Defence Heritage Gallery

-Embark on a tour of the past and learn about the latest fire fighting and rescue technology developed and used by the SCDF.
+Embark on a tour of the past and learn about the latest firefighting and rescue technology developed and used by the SCDF.

-Click here to request a visit to EPC/Heritage Gallery.
-Kindly note that visits are closed on Mondays.
+Click here to request a visit to Emergency Preparedness Centre or Civil Defence Heritage Gallery.